SwiftcordApp/Swiftcord/README.md

 from the file picker and by dragging and dropping) with your messages too!
 DMs now have first-class support!

-More advanced features like voice channels & editing messages etc aren't supported yet, refer to the [roadmap](#roadmap) below.
+More advanced features like voice channels, editing messages, etc. aren't supported yet.

 Gateway connection event handling is stable, and reconnection is rock solid (as far as I can test).
 If you encounter a reconnection